nixworks/public/news/2016/05/21/six-police-officers-are-killed-in-an-insider-attack-in-uruzgan-province.md

 1. [A suicide attack on a police compound in Gardez, Paktia Province, kills at least 20 people, while a separate gun attack at a training facility in neighboring Ghazni Province leaves another 15 people dead. ](/news/2017/10/17/a-suicide-attack-on-a-police-compound-in-gardez-paktia-province-kills-at-least-20-people-while-a-separate-gun-attack-at-a-training-facili.md) _Context: War in Afghanistan, police_
 2. [Four militants attack a state television building in Jalalabad, killing at least six people.
 The militants are also killed after engaging with Afghan police.
 ISIL claimed responsibility for the attack. ](/news/2017/05/17/four-militants-attack-a-state-television-building-in-jalalabad-killing-at-least-six-people-the-militants-are-also-killed-after-engaging-wi.md) _Context: War in Afghanistan, police_
 3. [A gunman, reportedly wearing an Afghan police uniform, kills at least 14 people and wounds dozens more in the Shiite Karte Sakhi shrine in Kabul on the beginning of Ashura.
 Police kill the attacker. ](/news/2016/10/11/a-gunman-reportedly-wearing-an-afghan-police-uniform-kills-at-least-14-people-and-wounds-dozens-more-in-the-shiite-karte-sakhi-shrine-in-k.md) _Context: War in Afghanistan, police_
-4. [United States soldier Bowe Bergdahl is convicted of desertion and dishonorably discharged, but is not imprisoned. ](/news/2017/11/3/united-states-soldier-bowe-bergdahl-is-convicted-of-desertion-and-dishonorably-discharged-but-is-not-imprisoned.md) _Context: War in Afghanistan_
+4. [The United States Central Command launches an investigation into a video posted on YouTube which appears to show a U.S. service member firing on civilians inside a truck on a road in Afghanistan.
+The montage video, titled "Happy Few Ordnance Symphony", has since been removed. ](/news/2018/01/10/the-united-states-central-command-launches-an-investigation-into-a-video-posted-on-youtube-which-appears-to-show-a-u-s-service-member-firin.md) _Context: War in Afghanistan_
-5. [Two fuel tankers are bombed in the Afghan town of Charikar, killing at least 15 people and injuring at least 27. ](/news/2017/11/1/two-fuel-tankers-are-bombed-in-the-afghan-town-of-charikar-killing-at-least-15-people-and-injuring-at-least-27.md) _Context: War in Afghanistan_
+5. [United States soldier Bowe Bergdahl is convicted of desertion and dishonorably discharged, but is not imprisoned. ](/news/2017/11/3/united-states-soldier-bowe-bergdahl-is-convicted-of-desertion-and-dishonorably-discharged-but-is-not-imprisoned.md) _Context: War in Afghanistan_